MAUVE Scores for Generative Models: Theory and Practice: Experimental Results

 If $\psi < 1$, this transformation linearly contracts the mapped value $h(\zv) \in \mathcal{W}$ towards the mean mapping $\wv^*$.
 Intuitively, this will result in higher probability, but less diverse, output images.
 In contrast, $\psi > 1$ will emphasize the lower probability regions of the image space, resulting in more diverse images of lower quality.

-As a representative divergence frontier summary, we consider $\mauve_\kl^\star$ computed using quantization with $k=1000$ clusters.
-We use $50,000$ samples from the model in comparison to $50,000$ samples from the FFHQ training data.
-The resolution of each image is $1024\times1024$.
-Note that in the language modality, we compute \mauve using samples from the \emph{test set} whereas here--following standard practice in vision when comparing distributions using Inception Score or Fr\'echet distance--we use samples from the \emph{train set}.
-Similar to these baselines, we use as an embedding model the standard features of an Inception network pre-trained on Imagenet.
-This setting for Fr\'echet distance corresponds exactly to the FID-50k metric commonly used in the vision literature.

 \myparagraph{Results} The results are given in \Cref{fig:vision}.
-Both \mauve and Fr\'echet distance identify the following ordering of $\psi$: $1 \succ 1.2 \succ 0.7 \succ 0.3 \succ 0$.
+Both \mauve and Fr\'echet distance identify the same ordering of $\psi$: $1 \succ 1.2 \succ 0.7 \succ 0.3 \succ 0$.
 Qualitatively, we observe the expected quality-diversity tradeoff as we vary $\psi$.
 The extreme $\psi=0.3$ produces high-quality images of faces that look very similar to each other.
 At $\psi=0.7$, we observe more diversity in the generated faces over attributes such as hair color and style, eyewear, and other factors.
 We get a greater diversity at $\psi = 1$ with more diversity in hair and eyewear but also in the direction the generated face points towards and facial expressions.
 At $\psi = 1.2$, we that the generated faces start to appear distorted.
 Some images also feature parts of a second face.
-Thus, similar to Fr\'echet distance, the proposed measures account for both quality and diversity to produce a single measure of the gap between the model distribution and the target distribution.
+The notions of generative precision and recall capture both quality and diversity trends, as was demonstrated in previous work.
+Thus, similar to Fr\'echet distance, \mauve accounts for both quality and diversity to produce a single measure of the gap between the model distribution and the target distribution.
+Unlike both precision-recall and the Fr\'echet distance, however, \mauve also perfectly identifies various trends in the natural language modality.